lyx-jay/lyx-jay/README.md

 ### Hi there, I'm Lyx 👋

-Now i am a student and wanna be a front-end developer.
+I am a fronted software developer and have a passion in open source.

-**Motto**：万事无它 唯手熟尔
+**Motto**：Idealism Freedom Enthusiasm

 **Languages and Tools**: